 If you still want to defrag files larger than 64 MB too, you need to use certain other defrag parameters to be able to defragment files of all sizes.

 For most, the best practices for using defragmentation in Windows 10/8/7 are simple – you do not need to do anything.
 But if you feel that you need to have a 3rd party defrag tools to defrag better and/or even defrag very large files easily and quickly, or if in spite of doing your best to troubleshoot the inbuilt disk defrag utility, you are unable to get the inbuilt defrag tool working, you might want to check out these 5 free defragmenting software.

-Best Free Defragmentation Software
+Best Free Defragmentation Software for Windows 11/10

-This free disk defragmenter for Windows, earlier know as JKDefrag, organizes files into zones, such as directories, Windows files, files used while booting, regular files, and rarely used files.
+This free disk defragmenter for Windows, earlier known as JKDefrag, organizes files into zones, such as directories, Windows files, files used while booting, regular files, and rarely used files.
 Files that are often accessed are placed at the beginning of the hard disk while the files that are commonly used together are placed in proximity to each other.
 This organization, results in a dramatic speed increase, thereby allowing the computer to function efficiently.